Henry Ellis (librarian): Catalogues and collections

 His catalogue of the manuscripts of the Society of Antiquaries was published in 1816.
 Also in that year he published on behalf of the Record Commission the indexes and additional texts to Domesday Book: his general introduction to Domesday, written in 1813, also appeared in separate form (in two volumes) in 1833.
 With John Caley and others, he published a new edition of William Dugdale's Monasticon between 1817 and 1833.
 He used his position as head of the manuscript department to publish Original Letters illustrative of English History, mostly drawn from originals in the Museum: three series of this collection appeared, in 1824, 1827, and 1846 respectively, the first in three volumes, the others each in four.
 He also drew up, as secretary, guides to the departments of the British Museum.

 Ellis completed portions of the British Museum catalogue, from A to F and from P to R inclusive, Baber doing all the rest.
 He was assisted by Thomas Dampier; but his portion of the catalogue was criticised by his successor Panizzi.

 Numismatics

 Ellis was a founding member of the Royal Numismatic Society, which was established on 22 December 1836.
-When the society held its first meeting on 26 January 1837, Ellis was the first to present a 'communication' - the topic was the farthings of Queen Anne.
-Ellis published several articles in the Numismatic Chronicle, including on stycas of Northumbria, and on the episcopal coinage of York.
+When the society held its first meeting on 26 January 1837, Ellis was the first to present a "communication" – the topic was the farthings of Queen Anne.
+Ellis also published several articles in the Numismatic Chronicle, including on stycas of Northumbria, and on the episcopal coinage of York.